 The Archippus/Onesimus connection

-There are some other interesting interlocking bits of evidence found between Philemon (which is universally accepted as a genuine letter) and Colossians.
+There are some other interesting unplanned, interlocking passages found between Philemon (which is universally accepted as a genuine letter) and Colossians.
 Col 4:9 reads “and with him Onesimus, our faithful and beloved brother, who is one of you.”

 We know that in Philemon that Onesimus was Philemon’s slave.
 We don’t know from Philemon what city he was from.
 All we know is that whichever city it was, it included a fellow by the name of Archippus.
 (Philemon 1:1) Now turn back to Colossians and you’ll see Archippus was called out by name as a Colossian church member.
 Colossians 4:17 reads: “Tell Archippus: “See to it that you complete the ministry you have received in the Lord.”